 - TVision Live Plus: ($50 a month for three concurrent streams)

 - TVision Live Zone: ($60 per month for three concurrent streams)

-All of these package prices are available for subscribers to T-Mobile postpaid accounts today, November 1, 2020.
-They will be made available for legacy Sprint subscribers later in November.
+All of these package prices are available for subscribers to T-Mobile postpaid accounts today as well as legacy Sprint subscribers.
 In 2021, prepaid T-Mobile customers and non-T-Mobile customers will be able to access TVision, but prices may differ.

 TVision packages: Affordable, but with a few missing channels

 Let’s go over the different packages you can get with TVision.

 - Comedy Central

 - Hallmark Channel

 - MTV Classic